-The Navy’s acquisition executive recently signed rapid deployment paperwork for the weapon, clearing the way for prompt production and delivery, an industry source said.
+The Navy’s acquisition executive has signed rapid deployment paperwork for the weapon, clearing the way for prompt production and delivery, an industry source said.
 The Navy does appear to be moving forward with development of an active seeker for the Tomahawk, however service officials emphasize that the service has not yet formally decided what particular technology will go on the front end of the upgraded missile.

 The idea is to engineer several modes wherein the Tomahawk can be retargeted in flight to destroy moving targets in the event of unforeseen contingencies.
 This might include a scenario where satellite signals or GPS technology is compromised by an enemy attack.
 In such a case, the missile will still need to have the targeting and navigational technology to reach a moving target, Sprinkle added.

 An active seeker will function alongside existing Tomahawk targeting and navigation technologies such as infrared guidance, radio frequency targeting and GPS systems.

 “There is tremendous value to operational commanders to add layered offensive capability to the surface force.
 Whether acting independently, as part of a surface action group, or integrated into a carrier strike group or expeditionary strike group, our surface combatants will markedly upgrade our Navy's offensive punching power,” Yingling said.

 Rapid deployment of the maritime Tomahawk is part of an ongoing Navy initiative to increase capability and capacity in surface combatants by loading every vertical launch system cell with multimission-capable weapons, Yingling explained.